 Ans: There are basically three types of rendering used by Sitecore developers.

-Ans: By the time you reach to this question, you must be knowing that Sitecore always stores field values as plain text in the appropriate Sitecore database (in the Value column of the Fields table).
+Ans: By the time you reach to this question, you must know that Sitecore always stores field values as plain text in the appropriate Sitecore database (in the Value column of the Fields table).

 Sitecore has two different types of drop-down lookup fields that are available: Droplist and Drop link.
 Both of them function essentially the same way: they point to a Sitecore data item and list its children in a drop-down list for a content editor.
 This is a great tool because it allows you (as a data designer) to build a nice set of lookup values and not worry that editors will fat-finger these values.